ivaronin/ivaronin.github.io/about.md

 In addition to data science and competing against my friends, I am obsessed with Spanish, having spent years studying it and having lived in Colombia for the better part of a year.
 My dream is to find a role that would allow me to combine my passion for data science and my love for Spanish.

-If you think we could work together or have any feedback or questions, please don't hesitate to reach out via the contact info listed below.
+If you'd like to be in touch, please feel free to reach out via the contact info listed below.